TACC/longhorn_conda/docs/userguide.md

 *   linux-ppc64le packages on conda [http://anaconda.org](http://anaconda.org)
 *   [PyPI](https://pypi.org)

-Once again, be sure to look for packages that support `any` or `ppc64` architectures.
+Once again, look for packages that support either `any` or `ppc64` architectures.

 ## Python-Based Machine Learning

 Longhorn uses the [IBM Watson Machine Learning CE](https://developer.ibm.com/linuxonpower/deep-learning-powerai/library/) platform for machine learning frameworks and packages.
 Packages are distributed via Anaconda Python through the [WMLCE](https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda/#/) repository.
-While you may be used to using pip to install the latest versions of your preferred machine learning frameworks, we recommend using this repository for several reasons: \
+While you may be used to using `pip` to install the latest versions of your preferred machine learning frameworks, we recommend using this repository for several reasons:

 *   The modules and environments are tested by IBM before release
-*   Each PowerAI release contains a curated ecosystem of ML packages precompiled for PowerPC and GPU execution
+*   Each PowerAI release contains a curated ecosystem of machine learning packages precompiled for PowerPC and GPU execution
 *   The environments are functional and known, so we can provide support for these packages

-Each version of PowerAI supported by Longhorn is cached on the filesystem and installed in both Python 2 and 3 environments when possible.
+Each version of PowerAI supported by Longhorn is cached on the file system and installed in both Python 2 and 3 environments when possible.

 ```
 $ module load conda